The structure of arbitrary Conze-Lesigne systems: Introduction

 \begin{proof} For $\Z$-systems, the implication of (ii) from (i) was established in \cite[Proposition 6.34]{host2005nonconventional} or \cite[Chapter 18, Theorem 6]{hk-book}; as observed previously by several authors \cite[Proposition 3.4]{btz}, \cite[Proposition 1.16]{shalom3}, \cite[Proposition A.18]{shalom1} (see also \cite[Proposition 3.6]{tz-concat} for an alternate proof of the abelian nature of $K$), the arguments extend without difficulty to arbitrary countable abelian groups $\Gamma$.
 The implication of (i) from (ii) follows from \cite[Corollary 7.7]{host2005nonconventional} or \cite[Chapter 18, Proposition 8]{hk-book}; again, the arguments extend without difficulty to arbitrary $\Gamma$.
 (One can use Proposition \ref{reverse-system}(ii) to first model $\mathrm{X}$ by a concrete Lebesgue $\Gamma$-system before applying these arguments.) \end{proof}

-To proceed further it is convenient to lift $\Gamma$ to a torsion-free group, and also reduce to the case when $K$ is a Lie group.
+To proceed further it is convenient to lift an arbitrary $\Gamma$ to a torsion-free group, and also reduce to the case when $K$ is a Lie group.
 The key step is then to establish

 \begin{theorem}[Conze--Lesigne equation] Let $\Gamma$ be a torsion-free countable abelian group, $Z$ an ergodic metrizable rotational $\Gamma$-system, and $K$ a compact abelian Lie group.
 Let $\rho$ be a $(Z,K)$-cocycle.
 Then the following are equivalent: \begin{itemize} \item[(i)] $\rho$ is of type $2$. \item[(ii)] $\rho$ obeys the Conze--Lesigne equation (see Definition \ref{cocyc-def}(ix)). \end{itemize} \end{theorem}